New York Mayor Backs Vaccine Mandates: 'The Voluntary Phase Is Over'

 On Monday, New York Mayor Bill de Blasio mandated that all city workers (some 300,000 people) either get a COVID-19 vaccine or take a test weekly.
 On Tuesday, he endorsed broader mandates, urging private-sector businesses to force vaccines on their employees.
-In an interview on MSNBC, the mayor declared, “we need to look at every form of mandate,” and “the voluntary phase is over.”
+In an interview on MSNBC, the mayor declared that “we need to look at every form of mandate” and “the voluntary phase is over.”

 “I think we need to look at every form of mandate — that’s public sector and private sector,” he said on MSNBC’s Morning Joe.
 “I’ve said to the private sector in New York City, any private sector entity, ‘Go ahead and do a full mandate, if that’s something you feel you can do and works for you, do it now.
 Everyone’s in a different situation, but go as far as you can go right now because we have to stop the delta variant.'”